Board-Folk/Einstein-TC-01/README.md

 ### V9958AdapterTC01

-Yamaha V9958 Adapter with 192K Video RAM for the TC-01.
+Yamaha V9958/V9938 Adapter with 192K Video RAM for the TC-01.

+### TC02Mini

+Simple non-replica remake of the TC-02 80 column adapter for the TC01.

 ## Coming Soon

-* TC-02Mini 80 Column Adapter for Tatung Tube.
+* Remixes

 ## Links